SpitSwapula/GultraKill/README.md

-# GultraKill
+# Distribution Release
 A combined repository of Ultracoin, Ultramove, and the accompanying PAC3 for Garry's Mod.
-Distribution release.

 These Expression2 Scripts port Ultrakill's Marksman/coinshot ability to Garry's Mod

+Clicking 2 separate tabs of Github is too hard for most retards, so I put everything in one place.

 # The PAC3
 provides sliding animation, viewmodel, and HUD.
 And works in tandem with the E2s.